xbeat/Glitch-Community/CONTRIBUTING.md

 4. Your new version in staged!
 View the site and the logs, make sure it's building and looks alive.

-5. Swap ~community with ~community-staging to put your new version in front of users.
+5. Swap ~community with ~community-staging to put your new version in front of users. (there's a special endpoint for this, ask us about it)

 6. Problem?
 No worries, swap it back!